 The perception of replacement cards.

 Since these are essentially just swap outs for damaged cards of the same serial number, replacement cards especially those with hand-written serial numbers can be quite valuable and collectible.
 Even though the serial number is hand written directly onto the card, it still exists.
-The hand serial numbering just makes it that much more rare and unique, and as a result much more valuable than if the serial number didn't exist at all.
+The hand serial numbering just makes it that much more rare and unique, and as a result much more valuable than if the serial number didn’t exist at all.
 Also consider this, for the replacement card to have entered the market, a customer would have had to pull a damaged card and had the desire to take action by contacting the manufacturer to issue a formal complaint.
 This action, in and of itself, is an incredibly rare human occurrence.

 Manufactures don’t actively market this sort of accommodation and rightly so, it could lead the customer to believe they’re to expect to find damaged cards in packs.
 This is a very sensitive branding issue and it’s not in the companies best interest to actively broadcast how they’d manage customer complaints surrounding damaged cards.
 While any company with any degree of stakeholder interest should absolutely manage customer satisfaction, it should be managed carefully behind the scenes.
 Leaving general contact information is one thing; telling your customers they might get damaged cards is a whole other can of worms.

 Why does my card not have a serial number at all but should?